-Repost: Written by me, originally published by HNI on DataWinners.com
+Repost: Written by me, originally published on the DataWinners site for Human Network International

 This was originally published as “Phones, Drones, and DataWinners.”
 The post has been updated to reflect the fact that the concept would work with any smartphone app that facilitates offline data collection.